chrisklement/project-motor-poster/README.md

 # Project Motor Poster

 ***The project started with a 2-day workshop in the field of physical computing.
-There I got a deeper insight about the scope of physical computing, which were illustrated with realized projects.
+There I got a deeper insight to the scope of physical computing, which were illustrated with realized projects.
 Then I tried my first Circuits and first lines of code with the Arduino Uno.***

 ## Exercise

 The task of the project was to create a motorized Poster or object.
 It was possible that only the pure passive presence of the observer serves as input and thus triggers the output.

-## The idea
+## The Idea

-In a relatively short time I decided upon a project idea in order to have enough time for the implementation, because I could not estimate the complexity of such a project then.
+In a relatively short time I decided upon a project idea in order to have enough time for the implementation, because I could not estimate the complexity of such a project back then.

 I decided to create a game in which the viewer passively triggers the game and has a 50:50 chance of winning.
 Two sliders, with two different icons move back and forth for a short moment.
 Then they stop randomly and it is checked whether a match exists or not.
 A third slider shows the result.
 Subsequently, the project idea should be put in a simple video-prototype.